dinhhuyanh99/bookandgoAPI/README.md

 * [mongoose](https://www.npmjs.com/package/mongoose) - a [MongoDB](https://www.mongodb.com/) object modeling tool designed to work in an asynchronous environment
 * [body-parser](https://www.npmjs.com/package/body-parser) - a parsing middleware that helps with translating the URL into usable format
 * [nodemon](https://www.npmjs.com/package/nodemon) - a node.js package that helps with debugging node.js app
-* [imgur API](https://apidocs.imgur.com) - an API that can help us upload photos to it
+* [Cloudinary API](https://https://cloudinary.com) - an API that can help us upload photos to it
 * [Heroku](https://devcenter.heroku.com) - a hosting service that can help us host the API of the backend
 * [MongoDB Atlas](https://cloud.mongodb.com) - a MongoDB database service that will contain all of our information being sent through the API
 * [Google Cloud SDK](https://cloud.google.com/sdk/) - a SDK pack that has the option for us to host a website on Google Cloud Platform